Versatile product designer with technical roots and grit.

 Design and technology make a great pairing—luckily, I have a background in both.
-Currently, I'm a VP of Product Design working for a startup based out of Brooklyn.
+Currently, I'm a VP of Product Design at a Brooklyn-based startup.

 Portrait of Adam Robertson.